quozd/awesome-dotnet/README.md

 * [Roslyn](https://github.com/dotnet/roslyn) - The .NET Compiler Platform ("Roslyn") provides open-source C# and Visual Basic compilers with rich code analysis APIs.
 It enables building code analysis tools with the same APIs that are used by Visual Studio.
 * [VisualFSharp](https://github.com/Microsoft/visualfsharp) - The Visual F# compiler and tools
+* [Mono-basic](https://github.com/mono/mono-basic) - Visual Basic Compiler and Runtime

+## Compression

+* [SharpCompress](https://github.com/adamhathcock/sharpcompress) - SharpCompress is a compression library for .NET/Mono/Silverlight/WP7 that can unrar, un7zip, unzip, untar unbzip2 and ungzip with forward-only reading and file random access APIs.
+Write support for zip/tar/bzip2/gzip are implemented

 ## Continuous Integration
 * [TeamCity](http://www.jetbrains.com/teamcity/) - Ready to work, extensible and developer-friendly build server — out of the box